nkulavic/ai/demos/remote-mcp-server/README.md

     *   **URL:** Enter the full SSE URL of your deployed worker (e.g., `https://your-worker-name.your-account.workers.dev/sse`).
     *   Leave authentication fields blank.
     *   Click "Connect".
-5.  **Select Tools:** Once connected, you should see your server listed.
-Ensure it's toggled on for use in the playground.
+5.  **Select Tools:** Ensure the newly added server is toggled on.
-6.  **Authenticate & Use:** Start a new chat session.
-When you prompt the AI model to use one of your GitHub tools, the playground will initiate the connection to your `/sse` endpoint.
-This will trigger the OAuth flow, redirecting you to GitHub for authorization in a new tab or window.
-After successful authentication, the playground can use the tools via the established session.
+6.  **Authenticate & Use:** Start a chat.
+When you prompt the AI to use a GitHub tool, the playground initiates the OAuth flow via your browser.

-**Note:** As with other clients, ensure your worker is deployed and the URL is correct.
-You might need to refresh the playground page after connecting the server or after successful authentication.

-### 4. With Claude Desktop
+#### 4. With Claude Desktop (Anthropic)

 Configure Claude Desktop to use your MCP server: